Jesse Lee Kercheval: Awards

 Her memoir, Space, won the Alex Award from the American Library Association.
 The Dogeater won the Associated Writing Programs Award 1986 in Short Fiction.
 The Alice Stories won the Prairie Schooner Fiction Book Prize.
 Her novella, Brazil, was the winner of the Ruthanne Wiley Memorial Novella Contest.
 David Wojahn selected her poetry collection Cinema Muto for the Crab Orchard Open Selection Award.
-The 2006 Center for Book Arts Poetry Chapbook Prize, judged by Albert Goldbarth, was won by her chapbook, Film History as a Train Wreck.
+Her chapbook Film History as a Train Wreck was chosen by Albert Goldbarth as the winner of the 2006 Center for Book Arts Poetry Chapbook Prize.
+And Ilya Kaminsky chose America, that Island off the coast of France as the 2017 winner of the Dorset Prize.
+She has been awarded fellowships from the National Endowment for the Arts in both fiction and translation.